marpere/aws-static-website/README.md

 ### 2. Mime Types

-As opposed of files uploaded by AWS CLI, files uploaded in Terraform do not automatically  assignMIME types.
+As opposed of files uploaded by AWS CLI, files uploaded in Terraform do not automatically  assign MIME types.
 Causing the problem of, when these files are tied to be accessed they will have the Content Type application/octet-stream, not allowing the browser to server these files correctly but downloading them.

-The way to resolve this problem is to manually set the MIME Content type of each file.
+The way to olve this problem is to manually set the MIME Content type of each file.

 So I created a file (mime.json) with a map with the extensions and the right content types, for in each upload, the file extension is checked into this map and get the right content type.